sergiocortessat/Ruby-TicTacToe/README.md

 ## Usage

-To play the game, open the terminal and direct yourself to the main folder root of TicTacToe.
+- To play the game, open the terminal and direct yourself to the main folder root of TicTacToe.
-Once you are in the main root file, enter in the terminal the command:
+- Once you are in the main root file, enter in the terminal the command: ruby bin/main.

-Place the file on the same folder as your project and include it on your script Use the different methods like so
+- Follow the game instructions

 ## Authors